robertsglow/FIFA21-Data-Cleaning/README.md

 else
     0

- Below, is the response to the above **M-Language**
+ Below, is the result to the above **M-Language**

  ![](Duration.png)

- Finally:tired_face:to get our Sign in Year and Signed out Year,i used the Split column by Delimiter fuction.
+ Finally:tired_face:to get our Sign in Year and Signed out Year, i used the Split column by Delimiter fuction.
 Which allows you to split column using several characters.The character i wanted was not given,so i used the Custom character and specified it '~'

 Here is the transformation:point_down: